RiteshDatar23/Sealed_Classes/README.md

 # Sealed_Classes
-how to access sealed classes.
+how to access interface data by using sealed classes.